-If you’re a domestic student on a full-fee-paying place, it means your place receives no financial contribution from the government and you are required to pay the full cost of the course.
+All domestic postgraduate courses at the University are offered as full fee paying.
+This means your place receives no financial contribution from the government and you are required to pay the full cost of the course.

-While some postgraduate courses offer Commonwealth supported places for domestic students, most are offered as full fee paying.
+Some postgraduate courses also offer Commonwealth supported places for domestic students, most are offered as full fee paying.

 Tuition fees for full-fee-paying places are based on an annual course fee that is reviewed each year.